riskportal/network-tutorial/README.md

 Simply open the Jupyter notebooks to get started.

 ## License
-This project is licensed under the GPL-3.0 License.
+This project is licensed under the MIT License.

 # RISK-examples Notebook